pmahnke/transitionelement/_posts/2013/2013-12-13-argentina-day-0.md

 | **Travel** | _Flying_                                                     | London - Madrid - Buenos Aires         |

 Today we flew to Buenos Aires via Madrid.
-We left in the evening and had a layover, so we don't arrive until 8:30am local time on the 14 December 2013.
+We left in the evening and had a layover in Mardid.

+We didn't arrive until 8:30am local time on the 14 December 2013.

+We were pretty exhausted by the time zone changes and the sheer length of the trip.